-Founded in the 1980s, The Sleep Disorders Center's singular focus on patient care has allowed us to grow from a single sleep lab into a leading provider of sleep and neurophysiology services.
+Founded in the 1980s, The CMC Sleep Disorders Center is accredited by the American Academy of Sleep Medicine and its singular focus on patient care has allowed us to grow from a single sleep lab into a leading provider of sleep and neurophysiology services.

 The Sleep Disorders Center network of healthcare providers are board certified in sleep medicine, neurology, and pulmonology.
 Our team offers an interdisciplinary program with a coordinated approach of a variety of sleep disorders and related conditions.

 The Sleep Disorders Center is a healthcare organization committed to the patients.
 We are dedicated to having a positive impact on patient suffering from sleep disorders and more generally, the communities we serve by: